matt-skokos/inf124project/README.md

     Launches dev server for testing purposes

-* `gcloud run deploy my-service --source . --region us-west1 --allow-unauthenticated`
+* `gcloud run deploy sp2025-inf124-app --source . --region us-west1 --allow-unauthenticated`

     Deploying from Source.
 Cloud Run can auto-generate a Dockerfile using Cloud Build if you run gcloud run deploy --source . from your project root.
     This is the quickest approach for a standard Express app.